truenas/middleware/docs/userguide/index.rst

 issues.
 It should only be used as a temporary measure on a system that hangs until the underlying hardware issue is addressed by adding more RAM.
 Autotune will always slow the system down as it caps the ARC.

-The "Enable autotune" checkbox in :menuselection:`System --> Settings --> Advanced` is unchecked by default; check it if you would like the autotuner to run at boot time.
+The "Enable autotune" checkbox in :menuselection:`System --> Advanced` is unchecked by default; check it if you would like the autotuner to run at boot time.
 If you would like the script to run immediately, reboot the system.

 If autotuner finds any settings that need adjusting, the changed values will appear in :menuselection:`System --> Sysctls` (for *sysctl.conf* values) and in